bep/tmc/README.md

 ### Performance

 The implementation is easy to reason aobut (it uses reflection), but It's not particulary fast and probably not suited for _big data_.
-As imple benchmark with a roundtrip marshal/unmarshal is included:
+A simple benchmark with a roundtrip marshal/unmarshal is included.
+On my MacBook it shows:

 ```bash
 BenchmarkCodec/JSON_regular-4         	   50000	     27523 ns/op	    6742 B/op	     171 allocs/op